vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-0-Asteria.md

     * https://developers.google.com/vr/develop/android/3dof-to-6dof
 * Update WindowScriptingInterface.h; replace "model" with "modal". (#16742)
 * Different settle transition depending on momentum.
 The settle animation that transitions from walk/run to idle is too big for very small adjustments, such as nudging the WASD keys just to slightly reposition.
 This creates a bool that is true when speed rises above 2.2 m/s.
 If true, play the larger settle. (#16467)

-// INTERESTING

-* DEV-2663: Adding safeguard in case device list is empty. (#16481)

 * Fix HMD strafe locomotion animation.
 Handle HMD in input vars in Rig.cpp, remove buggy json transitions between normal/HMD strafe states, and use isNotMoving to leave HMD strafe states. (#16486)
 * DEV-2709: Reset QAudioDevInfo on switch. (#16487)
 * DEV-2711: Fix crash when highlighting custom pipeline shapes. (#16477)